A-Level Maths and A-Level Further Maths

-A-level maths is normally studied after doing GCSE maths in UK schools and colleges.
+A-level maths is normally studied after doing GCSE maths in UK schools and colleges and is a 2 year course, unlike AS maths which is a 1 year course.

 A-level maths is generally regarded as a two year course which is broken up into various modules.
 The common modules are Core Maths, Mechanics, Statistics and Decision Maths.